homebackend/pystak/README.md

 **pystak** supports search and download subcommands which allow searching and downloading of books respectively.
 Different sources may support additional sub commands.
 **pystak** command exits only after all files have been downloaded.
 You can exit from the command at any time by pressing `ctrl+c`. **pystak** starts to resume downloading from where it left on subsequent reissuing of the same command.

+A summary of the entire process is printed when the process exits.

 ### Downloading books